IUDataStructuresCourse/course-web-page-spring-2024/lectures/binomial-queues.md

 Overview:
 1. Binomial Trees and Heaps
-2. Binomial Forests and Queues
+2. Binomial Forests and Priority Queues

 ## Binomial Trees and Heaps